 • Where appropriate, referral to Medical Nutrition Therapy (for beneficiaries with diabetes or CKD), the Medicare Diabetes Prevention Program (for prediabetes), or community nutrition resources.

-Although the benefit is one 15-minute visit per year, the dietary counseling component typically establishes the framework for ongoing dietary self-management between annual visits.
+The counseling is one 15-minute visit a year, but it sets the framework for dietary self-management between visits.

 Medicare Advantage plans must cover G0446 at no greater cost-sharing than Original Medicare.